 How will you improve your continuing alliances with the long-term care facilities in your community?
 How can you both be better partners to each other?
+Words that Win "Conversation Starters" (cont'd)

 To Summarize Three Thoughtful Questions that ensure Improved HCAHPS Scores